nicolassutter/tsx-template-engine/README.md

-# Simple template for quickstarting a Node + TS app
+# Allows the use of React-TSX as a Node template-engine

-Do not forget to update your packages.